charlesm93/charlesm93.github.io/_pages/library.md

 Here are some helpful places to start at:

 * **A Conceptual Introduction to Hamiltonian Monte Carlo** by Michael Betancourt [[link](https://arxiv.org/abs/1701.02434)]
-* **Automatic differentiation in machine learning: a survey** by Atilim G. Baydin et al. [[link](https://arxiv.org/abs/1502.05767)] *Note: this is a great introduction, in part because it compares automatic differentiation to other methods to compute derivatives.
-Other note: I myself wrote a review on the topic, which in certain ways complements this survey.
+* **Automatic differentiation in machine learning: a survey** by Atilim G. Baydin et al. [[link](https://arxiv.org/abs/1502.05767)] *This is a great introduction, in part because it compares automatic differentiation to other methods to compute derivatives.
+Note: I myself wrote a review on the topic, whith a focus on the efficient implementation of autodiff.
 You may find a preprint on the research page.*
-* **The Stan Math Library: Reverse-Mode Automatic Differentiation in C++** by Bob Carpenter et al.[[link](https://arxiv.org/abs/1509.07164)] *Note: this really gets into the details of how autodiff is implemented in Stan.
+* **The Stan Math Library: Reverse-Mode Automatic Differentiation in C++** by Bob Carpenter et al.[[link](https://arxiv.org/abs/1509.07164)] *This really gets into the details of how autodiff is implemented in Stan.
 Very enlightning but very dense read.*
-* **Numerical Recipes: the art of scientific computing** by William H. Press. *Note: an old book, which I took from an uncle's library.
+* **Numerical Recipes: the art of scientific computing** by William H. Press. *An old book, which I took from an uncle's library.
 Very handy.*

 ### Mathematical statistics